-by Greg King on September 25, 2006 in LAN Parties
+by Greg King on September 25, 2006 in Trade Shows

 This years Stompfest LAN party happened last weekend in Indianapolis and Techgage was there to capture all of the action.
 Lots of energy drinks were consumed, and many prizes given out.
 Read on for a full play by play and pictorial.